-Ever since the first time I stepped inside Fort Point I knew I would eventually do a portrait session here.
+Ever since the first time I stepped inside Fort Point I knew I would eventually do a portrait photoshoot here.
 Spend just a few minutes inside and you’ll see why San Francisco Portrait photographers all consider this a premiere location.
 It’s a literal treasure trove of amazing light patterns and dynamic backdrops.

 The architecture casts dramatic shadows on cloudless days and offers countless soft light possibilities.
 My photography has a very cinematic noir style to it and if one knows where to look, this place is like a gift from the heavens.